The Star of Kazan: Hermann

 Hermann is Edeltraut's son, and heir to the family estate.
 He is a couple of years younger than Annika and obsessed with all things marshal.
 Hoping for a future military career, he follows the timetable of the officer school he dreams of attending each day.

 Loremarie

 Loremarie is a snobby little girl whose father is very rich.
 She never really cared for her great-aunt, known in the theater as La Rondine.

 Hector

 Hector is a water spaniel who was bought for Hermann by his grandfather.
 Zed told Annika that Hermann wanted to train Hector to be an army dog and to not be scared of guns of explosions, so Hermann tied firecrackers onto Hector's leg and tail.
 Hector was blinded in one eye and lost one of his legs and most of his tail because of this.
 Edeltraut wanted Hector put down but Zed saved him.
 Hector is described by Zed as being able to swim like a fish even with only three legs.
 Hector likes to collect items from the lake, including his favorite sock suspender.

-Gudrun

-Gudrun is a rather pathetic looking girl who is the daughter of Edeltraut von Tannenberg's sister and cousin to Hermann, whom she worships as a hero.
-She always wants whatever Hermann desires.
-Her most rebellious scene is when she ignores her mother and tells Ellie and the professors that Annika has been sent to Grossenfluss.
-Gudrun is not as evil as her mother, she is just uninformed.